 Wood was fitter than he deserved to be and it pissed me off.

 "Okay, I'm here, hooray," I said sarcastically, waving him off with my hand, "you can leave now."

 He shook his head.
 "Have to make sure you're safe and sound in the castle."

-I sighed, rolling my eyes yet again as I began to trudge away through the mud, ignoring the light drizzle that'd started up.
+I sighed, rolling my eyes yet again as I began to trudge away through the mud.
 "Why do I get the feeling you're making these 'rules' up?"